Zuehlke/getting-started-with-kubernetes/kubernetes-exercises.md

 Goals
 * Running docker registry on the Kubernetes cluster
-* Push a localy build docker image to the custom registry
+* Push a locally built docker image to the custom registry

 Inputs
 * Use the registry:2 image